 Whether or not to include Unspecified values in the results.
 This is the equivalent of the Include Unspecified (None) checkbox in freeform tables in Analysis Workspace.
 This defaults to

-, which includes Unspecified values in the results.- search
+TRUE, which includes Unspecified values in the results.- search

 Criteria to filter the results by one or more dimensions.
 Searches are case-insenstive.
 Refer to the Details for more information on constructing values for this argument.